uzh-rpg/rpg_svo_example/svo_ros/doc/install.md

 ### Install

 #### Create the install workspace
-Copy the `svo` install workspace to where you want to install the binaries (e.g., your home folder).
+Copy the `svo` install workspace to where you want to install the binaries (e.g., your home folder in this documentation).
 Then we should have a folder `~/svo_install_ws` with a subfolder named `install`.

 Run the script within the workspace to fix some hardcoded paths:

     cd svo_install_ws
     ./fix_path.sh

+ There may be some warnings with `opengv`, which can be safely ignored.

 #### Create an overlay workspace
 Now we will create a workspace to use the binaries we just downloaded.
-Before proceeding, make sure you have already source the setup file from ROS (`/opt/ros/indigo/setup.bash`).
+Before proceeding, make sure you have already source the setup file from ROS (`/opt/ros/<your ros version>/setup.bash`).

 First source the install workspace: